Being happy at work relies on more what’s happening in the workplace itself. It relies on good physical, emotional and mental health too.

 In terms of how and where it applies to salmon farming, CAR regulates our activities in freshwater, seawater and processing.

-Both facilities rely on sourcing freshwater from a nearby reservoir, river or loch then discharging used water into a nearby sea loch.
+Each facility relies on sourcing freshwater from a nearby reservoir, river or loch then discharging used water into a nearby sea loch.

 Key to both processes is that the good quality water classification of the local water body is protected.